Protgen/Doogle/README.md

 I was very lazy to do more.

 Doogle v1.1.5
-Added Doogle click.
+Added Doogle Clicker.
 Still too lazy to do more.

+Doogle v1.1.6 (Not Raleased)
+CSS for Doogle Clicker
+CSS bug fix

-Doogle v1.1.6 Coming soon Functions
+Coming soon Functions
 1. Changeable background color and images
 2. Changeable background color for the left menu